-The RSUs and options granted under the 2008 Plan to our executives generally vest quarterly or annually over a four-year period.
+The options granted under the 2008 Plan to our executives generally vest over a four-year period.
 The options granted under the 2008 Plan to our directors generally vest ratably each quarter over a three-year period except in the case of the grant to our Chairman of the Board of Directors, in which the options vest ratably each quarter over a four-year period.